fenago/data-analysis-pandas/lab_11/README.md

-# Chapter 11: Machine Learning Anomaly Detection
+# Lab 11: Machine Learning Anomaly Detection

 This chapter revisits anomaly detection on login attempt data, using machine learning techniques, all while giving you a taste of how the workflow looks in practice.